 The exporting country or the country of destination

-Means of Transport
+Means of transport

-Goods accompanying documents and goods movement certificate
+Accompanying documents and movement certificate

-- ATR: You enclose this certificate with goods that you trade directly between an EU member state and Turkey in free movement of goods.
+- ATR: You enclose this certificate with goods that you trade directly between an EU member state and Turkey in the free movement of goods.